Nero in Joe Scripts

 A Simple Rule Set

-A Nero program is embedded in a Joe script using the ruleset expression.
-The following declaration defines a RuleSet called myRules.
-The content of the expression's body is just a Nero program, as described in the tutorial, possibly augmented with export declarations.
+The following code creates a rule set called myRules.
+The content of the ruleset's body is just a Nero program as described in the tutorial.

 var myRules = ruleset {